 To enable or disable logging:

-- On the Activity panel, select to View All flows.
+- On the Activity panel, click View All to return to the list of all flows, if needed.

 - In the Logging column, use the toggle to enable or disable logging for a flow.